nxthongbk/MangOH-Alcohol/README.md

-# Integrate Grove Alcohol Sensor With MangoH and Grove IoT Exapansion Card
+# Integrate Grove Alcohol Sensor with MangoH and Grove IoT Exapansion Card

-This project demonstrates how to integrate Grove Alcohol Sensor With MangoH and Grove IoT Exapansion Card.
+This project demonstrates how to integrate Grove Alcohol Sensor with MangoH and Grove IoT Exapansion Card.

 ## Prerequisites